Will Nicholls State cover the spread vs. SE Louisiana? Betting Trends, Record ATS

 Additional Nicholls State Insights & Trends

-- Nicholls State won four games against the spread in conference action last season, while failing to cover 14 times.

-- The 74.1 points per game the Colonels average are only 2.2 more points than the Lions give up (71.9).
+- The Colonels average 74.1 points per game, just 2.2 more points than the 71.9 the Lions allow.

 - When Nicholls State totals more than 71.9 points, it is 2-1 against the spread and 5-2 overall.